clickbg/vrops-public-health-dashboard/README.md

 You are free to remove closed alerts as are we are not tracking those.

 Q: Can I manually mark open Cachet alert created by the script as closed?
-A: Yes, but it is better to wait for the script to it.
+A: Yes, but it is better to wait for the script to do it.
 Otherwise it will create a duplicate alert if there is vROPs alert still open.